raspberrypi/documentation/remote-access/ssh/README.md

 Note that you only have access to the command line, not the full desktop environment.
 For the full remote desktop, see [VNC](../vnc/README.md).

 ##2.
-Set up your local network and WiFi
+Set up your local network and wireless connectivity

 Make sure your Raspberry Pi is properly set up and connected.
-If you're using [WiFi](../../configuration/wireless/wireless-cli.md), this is done using the `wpa_supplicant.conf` config file.
+If you are using [wireless connectivity](../../configuration/wireless/wireless-cli.md), use the `wpa_supplicant.conf` config file.

-Otherwise, plug your Raspberry Pi directly into the router.
+If you are not using wireless connectivity, plug your Raspberry Pi directly into the router.

 ##3.
 Enable SSH
 As of the November 2016 release, Raspbian has the SSH server disabled by default.
 It can be enabled manually from the desktop: